Be-Bop-a-Lula: In popular culture

 Vincent's original version of the song is featured in the soundtracks of several films including The Girl Can't Help It (1956), in which Vincent and several other early rock 'n' roll stars appeared in cameo performances, as well as The Delinquents (1989), Wild At Heart (1990), and Pleasantville (1998).

 In the late 1960s and early 1970s, George Harrison played a psychedelic Stratocaster called "Rocky", which bore on its face the one-word slogan "Bebopalula".
 The song is name-checked in the opening of Dire Straits' 1985 hit "Walk of Life" as one of the great "oldies, goldies".

 Italian DJ and TV personality Red Ronnie (a.k.a.
 Gabriele Anzaloni) named his first and long-running TV show after the song, also using Vincent's performance in the film The Girl Can't Help It as the signature tune of the show (accompanied by cartoonist Bonvi's Sturmtruppen-inspired animations).

-The song features in the soundtrack of Jack Smith's infamous avant-garde film, Flaming Creatures (1963).
+The song features in the soundtrack of Jack Smith's avant-garde film, Flaming Creatures (1963).

-A cover version of the song by Chris Cawte appears in the animated film Planet 51.
+A cover version of the song by Chris Cawte appears in the animated film Planet 51.John Lennon, a great admirer of the song, mentioned it in the final interview he recorded on December 8, 1980, noting, "If the oldies but goldies come on (the radio), it’s one of my favorites, if I hear "Be-Bop-a-Lula", I can hear it over and over again.
+Every time it comes on I switch up the thing, and I have the record still.”